 I am using “myth” in the sense that historian Yuval Harari assigns to myth in his book, “Sapiens.”
 For him, myth is not a derogatory term, implying fraud or delusion, far from it.
 Myths are the glue that binds societies together, small tribes as well as countries or supranational entities.

 From Shared Implicit to Collective Implicit

-This is related to the thesis of Robert Wright, in “The Evolution of God”: The notion of divinity slowly developed as small tribes turned into larger and larger social organizations, in order to make up for the loss of social regulation that used to result from personal interaction in a small tribe.
+This is consistent with Robert Wright’s thesis, in “The Evolution of God”: The notion of divinity slowly developed as small tribes turned into larger and larger social organizations, in order to make up for the loss of social regulation that used to result from personal interaction in a small tribe.

 – How therapy practice can be seen as a neo-shamanic healing journey